rizalpurnawan23/Abstrak-Statistical-Toolkit/README.md

 # **Abstrak Statistical Toolkit**

-Welcome to Abstrak Statistical Toolkit, a statistical toolkit for scientific computing written in Python.
+Welcome to Abstrak Statistical Toolkit, a statistical toolkit for scientific computing packed as a Python package.

 ## **Overview**